 - Longer lasting: Gets more shots (470 versus 350) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More affordable: Was introduced into a lower priced category (53 percent cheaper at launch).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-M1 emerges as the winner of the contest (8 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-M1 comes out slightly ahead of the A3000 (8 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-M1 and the Sony A3000 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.